4.5 Visits to Prisons by Children

 - A previous conviction for a sexual offence against a child;

 - A conviction or charge of murder or assault against a child;

-- A charge or conviction involving domestic violence or abuse where a child was involved;
+- A charge or conviction involving domestic abuse where a child was involved;

-- A charge or conviction where emotional abuse or neglect of a child was involved;
+- A charge or conviction where harm or neglect of a child was involved;

 - Displayed any behaviour whilst in custody indicating the prisoner presents a risk to a child;